ashukla02/statistics-playground/README.md

 7.Anaylsed time series data of Lake Erie Water levels [using R](./STA9701-project2Abhiruchi_Shukla.pdf)

-8.Visualized the ad campaign data, analyzed the performance statistics and built a subset selection model [using R](./Report on the Ad Campaign Data.pdf)
+8.Visualized the ad campaign data, analyzed the performance statistics and built a subset selection model [using R](./ReportontheAdCampaignData.pdf